-On Sunday, January 29, 2017, UW-Whitewater will host its fourth annual Trombone Day from 10:00 a.m.- 7:00 p.m. at the Light Recital Hall in the Greenhill Center of the Arts Building.
-Middle school trombonists (grades 7-8), high school trombonists (grades 9-12), college trombonists, adult-amateur and professional level trombonists are all eligible to participate in University of Wisconsin-Whitewater’s Trombone Day.
-University of Wisconsin-Whitewater alumni are also welcome to participate in the day’s events.
-Trombone Day 2017 will feature trombonist Brad Edwards.
+On Sunday, January 27, 2019, UW-Whitewater will host Trombone Day from 10:00 a.m.- 7:00 p.m. at the Light Recital Hall in the Greenhill Center of the Arts Building.
+Middle school trombonists (grades 7-8), high school trombonists (grades 9-12), college trombonists, adult-amateur and professional level trombonists are all eligible to participate in University of Wisconsin-Whitewater's Trombone Day.
+University of Wisconsin-Whitewater alumni are also welcome to participate in the day's events.
+Trombone Day 2018 will feature trombonist Jim Pugh.
+This camp is available to all ages.

 Ensemble placement for the final concert will be based on ability level (i.e. middle school, high school, college, adult-amateur, professional).